Bramble1/MemRep/README.md

 # MemRep
 Rote memorisation command line program to help commit important sequences to long term memory.
+This is useful if you wish to memorise a sequence
+Once the program is complete the sequence in memory is lost, thus being more secure than writing something over and over on analogue pen and paper.
+If the user enters the sequence to memorize incorrectly, they have to repeat the repetition and the text will change red to indicate failure and green to indicate success.

 # Instructions
 Run without any arguments: